bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 * If completion record is `throw`, then stop and return same record.
 * If completion record is `continue` and -
 	*  if its `[[Target]]` is empty or present in `labelset`, **then continue as is**
-	*  else, stop and return same completion record.
+	*  else, stop and return same record.
 * If completion record is `break` and -
 	*  if its `[[Target]]` is empty or present in `labelset`, **then stop  and return normal completion**
-	*  else, stop and return same completion record.
+	*  else, stop and return same record.

-So, if break has no label or has a label which marks this for loop, then it acts as a "handler" - and returns a normal completion record.
+So, if **break** has no label or has a label which marks this for loop, then it acts as a "handler" - and returns a normal completion record.
-If the label is not part of its `labelset`, then it returns the same `break` completion.
+If the label is not part of its `labelset`, then it returns the same `break` or `continue` completion record.
 This will again bubble up and get handled by one of its parent for loops (or switch-case).

 ### So, who handles what?